PierBover/firebase-upload-cordova/README.md

+# I solved it!

+The solution was to use `FileReader` and convert the file to an `ArrayBuffer`.
+I've updated the repo with the solution.
+The trick was to `reader.readAsArrayBuffer(file);`, wait for a `load` event, and finally uploaded `reader.result` to Firebase.
+See `main.js` for the full solution.

+**Note:** I will delete the Firebase project and only leave the code.
+If you want to test this you will need to and update the Firebase credentials (and rebuild the `.apk` if you want to test in Android).
+I will also remove any cordova files and only leave the `www` folder.

+I will leave the error description below in case someone stumbles upon this.

+# The problem

 This is a Cordova test project to reproduce a bug when uploading files to Firebase using the WEB SDK on Android with an `<input type="file">`.

 ### Running the project